When is the Best Time of Year to Get a Tattoo?

 The time of year you decide to get tattooed can make a significant difference in your healing experience.
 Also, it may alter the difficulty in scheduling some recovery time for yourself.
 Thankfully, we’ve compiled the research and have laid out the pros and cons of getting tattooed in each season of the year.

 Spring has become quite a popular time to get tattooed.
 The rising temperatures get people excited about summer – and showing off their bikini bodies and tattoos.
 Plus, millions of Americans receive tax refunds and have more disposable income than usual, which causes a spike in visits to the tattoo shop.
 But, while getting tattooed in spring is generally good, it may not be the best time of year to get tattooed.
+If you have a tattoo appointment booked for spring, there’s no need to cancel.
+Just be mindful of how your skin reacts to the changing seasons and plan to care for your tattoos accordingly.

 - Higher rates of disposable income – Nearly ¾ of Americans receive a tax refund each year, typically in spring.
 Why not put that extra cash to good use and reward yourself with a new tattoo?